My buddy Jacob met me after work and we went on a little mid-week adventure.

 This was a great day-ride (200+ miles).
 There’s not much story to add to these photos.

 Before heading to camp, Blaine purposely slammed my front wheel into a curb enough times to straighten my wheel.
-After reassessing my “handlebar” issue, we realized the handlebars were fine, but my front wheel was crooked — hence the curb slamming.
+After reassessing my “handlebar” issue, we realized the handlebars were fine, but my front wheel was misaligned.

-I woke up Friday morning and was feeling miserable!
-I was in pain and slept like shit, plus my body was all tense from the cold night.
+I woke up the following morning and was feeling miserable!
+My back was in pain, and I slept like shit, plus my whole body was tense from the cold night in the tent.
 There was no way I was gonna be able to hike to Colchuck Lake with Blaine and Mike.
-Even the idea of trail-riding gave me pain.
+Even the idea of trail-riding gave me pain and anxiety.
 So to my better judgment, I decided to throw in the towel and ride home solo (Blaine and Mike hiked to Colchuck Lake and then continued riding the BDR).

 I rode Scenic Highway 2 from Leavenworth to Monroe, stopping at Espresso Chalet for a Chai Latte.
-I gassed up in Monroe and then rode 235 miles home, without stopping — which isn’t normally a big deal — but it sure is when you’re in pain and have a slight handlebar wobble from the frontend being fucked.
+I gassed up in Monroe and then rode 235 miles home without stopping — which isn’t normally a big deal — but it sure is when you’re in pain and have a slight handlebar wobble from the frontend still misaligned some.

 With all that being said… I had a GREAT time!
 It’s always fun hanging out with Blaine and Mike, and Section 3 had lots of breathtaking views.
 Sadly, this was probably my last camping trip of the year, and it got cut short!